 Just call the virtual assistant service you’re considering and have a chat about your requirements.
 Whether you are a legal firm with tens of dictated documents to transcribe each week, or a small business that needs occasional help with letters and reports, an experienced digital transcription virtual assistant will be able to talk you through your options, give you an idea of cost and start to work with you to ensure that you always get a quick, cost-effective and accurate service.

 If you’re considering moving to dictation, we hope you found this blog useful.
-For help with this or any of our other virtual business assistant services feel free to call us on 0800 994 9016 or click here to request a free consultation.
+For help with this or any of our other online personal assistant services feel free to call us on 0800 994 9016 or click here to request a free consultation.